PyPSA/atlite/README.rst

 ===============

 * Install atlite from this repository with all its library dependencies
-* Download one of the weather datasets listed above
+* Download one of the weather datasets listed above (ERA5 is downloaded automatically)
 * Adjust the `atlite/config.py <atlite/config.py>`_ directory paths to
   point to the directory where you downloaded the dataset
 * Create a cutout, i.e. a geographical rectangle and a selection of